Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Penis injury, swelling or pain

 Your penis may become swollen or inflamed if injured.
-The following self-care advice will help you look after yourself and aid relief of the symptoms.
+Follow this self-care advice and find out how to relieve the symptoms.